wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.8.10 =
+* NEW: metabox button "save-back" outputs a save button which immediately redirects back to referring page after saving

 = 1.8.9 =
 * NEW: api functions soma_queue_notice() and soma_completion_notice(). stores and displays admin notices in the core wp "message box" format.
 * FIX: saving framework options from the advanced tab was clearing all options. now all such options are on the same tab. renamed declarations tab > reports